ataur-rehman/Steel-Sync/.github/instructions/project.instructions.md

 Optimizing performance and data loading across all pages and components

-Ensuring no errors occur even if the database is reset or a new database is created
+Ensuring no errors occur even if the database is reset or a new database is created Solve the issues carefully, in future this issue should not come again.
 Maintaining data integration and consistency

 Give permanent fixes that will not require manual intervention in the future